davemurdock55/note-mark-tutorial/README.md

 # Proto-Note Desktop
 Proto-Note is a simple notes app that allows syncing across different devices (taking an offline-first approach).

-The syncing uses AWS lambdas to perform its work and stores the necessary data (e.g. auth info, notes info, etc.) in DynmoDB.
+The syncing uses AWS lambdas to perform its work and stores the necessary data (e.g. auth info, notes info, etc.) in DynamoDB.

 ## Project Setup
 Below are the steps to set up and test the project: